What is the National Nurse Practitioner Residency and Fellowship Training Consortium (“the Consortium”)?

 - The Board of Directors consists of individuals and organizations who are national leaders in this area, or stakeholders in advancing health and healthcare;

-- Membership in the Consortium: currently 90+ members representing clinical practice, academia, policy, and public health who are committed to excellence in postgraduate nurse practitioner training and advancing health and healthcare.
+- Supporters of the Consortium: currently nearly 300 self-identified members representing clinical practice, academia, policy, and public health who are committed to excellence in postgraduate nurse practitioner training and advancing health and healthcare.

 What is accreditation?

 - Accreditation is a quality assurance review of programs or institutions; (certification is for individuals.)
 NNPRFTC's accreditation is for postgraduate NP training programs.